MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

     ![Screenshot that shows a SQL VM SKU.](./media/contoso-migration-rehost-vm-sql-ag/sql-vm-sku.png)

-1. In **Create Virtual Machine Wizard** > **Basics**, they configure:
+1. In **Create Virtual Machine Wizard** > **Basics**, configure:

     - Names for the VMs: `SQLAOG1` and `SQLAOG2`.
-    - Because machines are business critical, they enable SSD for the VM disk type.
+    - Because machines are business critical, enable SSD for the VM disk type.
-    - They specify machine credentials.
+    - Specify machine credentials.
-    - They deploy the VMs in the primary region (`East US 2`) in the `ContosoRG` resource group.
+    - Deploy the VMs in the primary region (`East US 2`) in the `ContosoRG` resource group.

-1. In **Size**, they start with `D2S v3` instances for both VMs.
+1. In **Size**, start with `D2S v3` instances for both VMs.
 They'll scale later as needed.
-1. In **Settings**, they do the following actions:
+1. In **Settings**, do the following actions:

-    - Because these VMs are critical databases for the application, they use managed disks.
+    - Because these VMs are critical databases for the application, use managed disks.
-    - They place the machines in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`) in the primary region (`East US 2`).
+    - Place the machines in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`) in the primary region (`East US 2`).
-    - They create a new availability set (`SQLAOGAVSET`) with two fault domains and five update domains.
+    - Create a new availability set (`SQLAOGAVSET`) with two fault domains and five update domains.

       ![Screenshot that shows a new availability set.](./media/contoso-migration-rehost-vm-sql-ag/sql-vm-settings.png)

-1. In **SQL Server settings**, they limit SQL connectivity to the virtual network (private) on default port 1433.
-For authentication, they use the same credentials as they use on-site (`contosoadmin`).
+1. In **SQL Server settings**, limit SQL connectivity to the virtual network (private) on default port 1433.
+For authentication, use the same credentials as you use on-site (`contosoadmin`).

     ![Screenshot that shows SQL Server settings.](./media/contoso-migration-rehost-vm-sql-ag/sql-vm-db.png)